Yemenite Jews: Genetic studies

-By autosomal DNA, Yemenite Jews are distinct from other Jewish groups.
-Instead, they are close to the non-Jewish population of the Arabian Peninsula.
-According to Simon Schama, the Israeli geneticist Batsheva Bonne-Tamir established that the ancestry of Yemeni Jews goes back to south-Western Arabian and Bedouin conversions.
+By autosomal DNA, Yemenite Jews are distinct from other Mizrahi Jewish groups, as they are close to the non-Jewish population of the Arabian Peninsula.
+According to Simon Schama, the Israeli geneticist Batsheva Bonne-Tamir established that the ancestry of Yemeni Jews goes back to south-Western Arabian and Bedouin conversions of the Himyarite period.

-However, studies on uniparental haplogroups have indicated shared roots between Yemenite Jewish and members of the world's other various Jewish communities, as well as some type of contribution from the local non-Jewish population.
-Y chromosome haplogroups have shown a strong link to other Jewish groups, such as the European Ashkenazi and Middle Eastern Iraqi Jews, and to non-Jewish Levantine populations, such as Palestinians and Samaritans.
-Yemenite Jews commonly carry West Eurasian mitochondrial DNA haplogroups that are found in other Jewish and Levantine groups but not in non-Jewish Yemenis, possibly suggesting ancient Israelite descent.
-What makes them stand out among Jewish populations is the presence of sub-Saharan African L haplogroups, which are common among non-Jewish Yemenis but not in other Jewish groups.
-Nonetheless, compared to non-Jewish Yemenis, Yemenite Jews have a lower frequency and diversity of L haplotypes.
+However, studies on uniparental haplogroups have indicated shared roots between Yemenite Jewish and members of the world's other various Jewish communities.
+Y chromosome haplogroups have shown a strong link to other Jewish groups, such as the European Ashkenazi and Middle Eastern Jews, and to non-Jewish Levantine populations, such as Palestinians and Samaritans.
+Yemenite Jews commonly carry West Asian mitochondrial DNA haplogroups that are found in other Jewish and Levantine groups but not in non-Jewish Yemenis, possibly suggesting ancient Israelite descent.
+What makes them stand out among Jewish populations is the presence of particular sub-Saharan African L haplogroups (L0a2c1a, L3c, L3x1a1, L4a1a) that are common among non-Jewish Yemenis but not in other Jewish groups, some of which have different branches of L and others of which have no presence of L. Nonetheless, compared to non-Jewish Yemenis, Yemenite Jews have a lower frequency and diversity of L haplotypes.
 It has been proposed that the L lineages might reflect admixture from a local non-Jewish source, whereas a 2011 study by Amy L. Non and others concluded that there is "little evidence for large-scale conversion of local Yemeni".

+Yemenite Cohens are also part of the Extended Cohen Modal Haplotype.

 In medicine, the mutation SAMD9 (sterile alpha motif domain containing 9), which encodes a protein involved in the regulation of extraosseous calcification, has been found to underlie normophosphatemic familial tumoral calcinosis in families of Jewish Yemenite origin.